JashRashne/Intellectworks/readme.md

 ### 5. `POST /delete-user`

-Edits the user details in firestore
+Deletes the logged in user.

 ---